 This area of the state, mainly Rankin and Simpson counties, had dense hilly pine forests and soil that was poor.
 Log cabin dwellings, many built by slaves before the Civil War and set far away from main traveled roads, were common sights.
 Settlers lived an independent lifestyle, lacking a community.
 Many rural residents, former slaves turned farmers, were trapped in a subsistence-level economy, and few owned their own land.

 Now, the sixty-acre campus sits among 2,000 wooded acres of rolling hills, forest, open fields and lakes, approximately 25 miles southeast of the capital city of Jackson.
 The self-sufficient campus includes a post office, farm, athletic fields, chapel and amphitheater.
-In an average year students come to the school from more than 28 U.S. states and internationally from Mexico, the Caribbean and several African nations.
+In an average year, students come to the school from more than twenty-eight states and internationally from Mexico, the Caribbean and several African nations.
 The school is funded by both donations and a significant endowment.

 The Piney Woods School is accredited by the Southern Association of Colleges and Schools and approved by the State of Mississippi.
-It employs 26 certified full-time teachers from diverse backgrounds.
+It employs twenty-six certified full-time teachers from diverse backgrounds.
 Some of those teachers live on campus and offer individual guidance and support to the students.
-For the past several years at least 98% of graduating seniors enrolled in colleges and universities.
+For the past several years at least 98 percent of graduating seniors enrolled in colleges and universities.